Guidelines

 • An individual travel grant of max.
 8 200 NOK can be given to a PhD student for participation in an academic course in a foreign university.

-The agreement includes detailed conditions that apply to the grant, including:
+The agreement includes detailed conditions that apply to the grant, including, but not limited to:

-• That the recipient is obligated to submit a financial and a scientific report to the Secretariat as to how the grant has been used.
-The deadline for financial and scientific reporting is usually three months after the date by which the project will be completed.
-The report should include an extract from the grant administrator’s bookkeeping / scanned original receipts to confirm the costs of the project.
+• A financial (documentation of costs from the researchers institution) and a scientific report to the Secretariat as to how the grant has been used.
+The deadline for financial and scientific reporting is three months after the date by which the project will be completed. .

 • That possible grant leftover has to be returned.